PeterCxy/wl-mitm/README.md

 desktop apps to function.
 It also demonstrates the use of `ask_cmd` and `notify_cmd` by defining filters on clipboard-related requests.
 Detailed explanation of the configuration format is also contained in the example.

+To launch a program under `wl-mitm`, set its `WAYLAND_DISPLAY` env variable to whatever `listen` is under `[socket]` in `config.toml`.
+Note that you may want to use another container and pass _only_ the `wl-mitm`'d socket through for proper isolation.

+A Word on Filtering
+---

+`wl-mitm` gives you a ton of flexibility on filtering.
+In particular, you are allowed to filter _any_ request on _any_ object in `config.toml`.

+However, please keep in mind that while most requests can be filtered, Wayland (and most of its protocols) is not designed to handle this type of filtering.
+While a lot of requests can be filtered without consequences, there are a significant number of them that will result in irrecoverable de-sync between the client and the server.
+For example, _any_ message that creates a new object ID
+(of the type `new_id`) _will_ result in undefined behavior if filtered.

+`wl-mitm` does provide the ability to _reject_ a request with an explicit error.
+Unfortunately, errors in Wayland are usually fatal, and clients are not designed to recover from them.

+The most reliable (and the only protocol-compliant) way to prevent a client from using certain features is to block the entire global object where that feature resides.
+These are usually "manager" objects that live in the global registry, and can be blocked in `allowed_globals` inside `config.toml`.
+Each extension protocol has to expose _some_ manager object in order for clients to access their functionalities, and thus blocking them there will prevent clients from even knowing their existence.
+However, globals can't be selectively blocked using `ask_cmd`, because clients usually bind to them as soon as they start.

+Since `notify_cmd` never blocks a request, it is safe to use on _any_ request filter.

 XWayland
 ---